-All full-time, first-year and sophomore Husson University and New England School of Communications students must live in the university residence halls.
+All full-time, first and second-year Husson University students must live in the residence halls.

 To request to be released from on campus housing for the upcoming Academic Year, you must meet one or more of the following criteria:

 1. Complete 54 credits or more by the end of the most recent academic year.
 NOTE: initial decisions will be based upon the number of completed credits as of the end of the Fall Semester plus the number of credits attempted during the Spring Semester.
 If, at the completion of the Spring Semester, the number of completed credits does not equal 54 or more, your request and subsequent approval may be rescinded.

 2. Married (copy of marriage license will be required).